 \subsection{Initialization}

 To fairly compare different configurations, we train \recwalk using the same set of parameters.
 The restart probability $\alpha$ is set to $0.15$ as shown effective in prior works.
-To highlight the effect of similarity edges, we choose $\beta=0.1$ (a higher $\beta$ indicates a higher likelihood of sampling an interaction for the random walker).
-A walker thus traverses similarity edges in $G$ with probability $0.9$.
+To highlight the effect of similarity edges, we choose $\beta=0.1$: a lower $\beta$ indicates a lower likelihood of sampling an interaction edge for the random walker, and a walker thus traverses similarity edges in $G$ with probability $0.9$.
 Using smaller values for $\beta$ is also suggested in the original model of \recwalk~\cite{nikolakopoulos2019recwalk}.
 The interaction graph $G$ built for movies had $25$ users, $621$ movies, $1.3k$ interaction edges, and $11k$ similarity edges.
-For books, this graph was larger and denser, with $868$ books, $1.3k$ interaction edges and $41k$ similarity edges.
+For books, $G$ was larger and denser, with $868$ books, $1.3k$ interaction edges and $41k$ similarity edges.
 To compute PageRank scores, we use the power-iteration method with a maximum of $500$ iterations.

 To construct the similarity matrix $S$ for \recwalk, we employ LSH again with a similar configuration as discussed for densification.
 To avoid too many edges in the graph, we only connect items with large similarity.
 For this, we use threshold $0.7$, i.e., $S(v_i, v_j) = 0$ if $cos(v_i, v_j) < 0.7$.
 Matrix $A$ is built from item-level user feedback: we define $A(u_i, v_j) = 1$ if $u_i$ likes item $v_j$, and zero otherwise.
 Regularization parameter $\gamma$ in Eq.~\ref{eq:rwr-feedback-inc}, and the learning rate $lr$ in SGD for finding an optimal $\vec{w_u}$ were tuned on a development set containing $20\%$ of each user's ratings.
-We tested $10$ different values for $\gamma$ ($1, 2, \ldots 10$) and $3$ values for the learning rate ($[0.001, 0.01, 0.1]$) and chose the values with best performance on the development set: $\gamma=3$ and $lr=0.01$.
+We tested $10$ different values for $\gamma$ ($1, 2, \ldots 10$) and $3$ values for the learning rate ($0.001, 0.01, 0.1$) and chose the values with best performance on the development set: $\gamma=3$ and $lr=0.01$.